Kimundi/quickrandr/README.md

 # quickrandr
-A automatic display configuration switcher
+A command line tool for saving and restoring xrandr display configurations